 This multi-purpose tool has been around for centuries and just like the materials it’s made of, its uses have evolved over time.
 While it is still used for hunting and cutting among other things, it’s now used for recreational purposes as well.

 Places to Practice and What to Use as A Target

 Your backyard is a great place to start.
-If you don’t have a yard, try a clearing out in the woods somewhere or in another open space, away from people.
+If you don’t have a yard, try a clearing in the woods somewhere or in another open space, away from people.

 For target practice, try using tree rounds or thick pieces of wood stacked high enough for you and secured so they don’t fall.

-Using older wood might be best, because you want it to be soft enough for the tomahawk to cut into and stick.
-Usually a dead tree stump or tree round, 4 to 6 inches in diameter and mounted on a stand of some sort will work just fine.
+Using older wood might be best because you want it to be soft enough for the tomahawk to cut into and stick.
+Usually a dead tree stump or tree round, 4 to 6 inches in diameter, and mounted on a stand of some sort will work just fine.

 Proper Throwing Stance and Grip

 When it comes to stance, ignore what you’ve seen in movies or read in fictional books.
 This is important.
 You should be standing upright, with your feet side by side.

 The placement of your thumb probably sounds trivial, but it’s actually very important because it affects the spin of the ‘hawk when you throw it.
 Something as simple as placing your thumb on the back of the handle instead of the side can make for a bad throw.

 Try not to bend your shoulders.
 Also, try not to focus too much on whether or not you hit your target starting out.
 It’s ok to miss because your primary concerns are speed and power.
 Accuracy will come later, the more you practice.

 This Is How You Do it

-You’ve found the perfect location, chosen the right ‘hawk, the right target, and your stance and grip are on point.
+You’ve found the perfect location, chosen the right ‘hawk, and the right target, and your stance and grip are on point.
 Naturally, the next step is throwing.

 Follow these steps to make your first throw: